Hoya carnosa (L.f.) R.Br.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Hoya plants don't ask for much, beyond the well-draining soil and the warm humid conditions that many tropical flowers crave.
-They don't like wet feet or heavy soil, and as many grow as epiphytes in nature (similar to bromeliads and orchids).
-Give them at least a half day of sunshine, and bring them indoors when temperatures drop below 50 degrees F (10 degrees C).
+Hoyas don't ask for much beyond the well-draining soil and the warm, humid conditions that many tropical flowers crave.
+They don't like wet feet or heavy soil, and as many grow as epiphytes in nature.
+Give them at least a half-day of sunshine and bring them indoors when temperatures drop below 50 °F (10 °C).

-When your Hoyas finishes blooming, leave the flower stalk, as it may produce new flowers.
-Removing the stalk forces the plant to produce a new stalk, which delays blooming and wastes the plant’s energy.
-They are light feeders, and a monthly drink of compost tea or dilute fish emulsion provides all the nutrition these tropicals need.
-Hoyas like the security of a snug pot, and plants that are a bit root bound will flower more prolifically than those that are swimming around in a giant pot… – See more at: How to Grow and Care for Hoya.
+When your Hoya finishes blooming, leave the flower stalk as it may produce new flowers.
+Removing the stalk forces the plant to produce a new stalk, which delays blooming and wastes its energy.
+These plants are light feeders, and a monthly drink of compost tea or dilute fish emulsion provides all the nutrition these tropicals need.
+Hoyas like the security of a snug pot, and plants that are a bit root-bound will flower more prolifically than swimming around in a giant pot.

 Propagate Hoyas by cuttings of top growth or by leaf cuttings.
 The average cutting or leaf will produce a blooming plant in 2 years or less.
 The easiest method of propagation is by layering.

 Learn more at How to Grow and Care for Hoya.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus